-Elon Musk, the CEO of Tesla and SpaceX, will go to trial trial on a defamation case, according to recent court submissions.
+Elon Musk, the CEO of Tesla and SpaceX, will go to trial on a defamation case, according to recent court submissions.
 This will not be the first time Musk has been pulled to trial for bad tweets.
-He has been accused last year for tweeting misleading financial information, by the US Securities and Exchange Commission.
+He has been accused last year of tweeting misleading financial information, by the US Securities and Exchange Commission.

 Musk’s tweets caused market chaos and harmed Tesla Investors

 Vernon Unsworth got into a conflict with the CEO, shortly after rescuing a soccer team, trapped in a cave in Thailand.
 The British cave diver criticized Elon’s opinion of using a “kid-sized submarine” for the rescue mission.
 Consequently, Musk ridiculed the British diver by calling him a “Pedo-guy” on social media.

 Things would not have gone erratic, if Elon hadn’t doubled on the insult by tweeting,”bet ya a signed dollar it’s true”, thus affirming his previous statement.
 The Defamation law does not apply to opinions, and since Elon’s statements seemed more of an accusation, rather than a blunt opinion, there’s a higher possibility that he’d be pulled to trial, says Judge Wilson.
 The pre-trial conference will take place on October 7, two weeks prior to the actual trial.